-For that, we recommend you to use this calorie calculator at weightofthenation.org that we find accurate because it is based on the Mifflin-St Jeor equation.
+For that, we recommend you to use a calculator based on the Mifflin-St Jeor equation because we find accurate.
 All you have to do is to enter in your data (age, weight, sex, height, amount of weight you would like to shed and for how long) to plan your diet.
-The result, while it is approximate, is more accurate than the result obtain using the first basal metabolism equation (the Harris-Benedict equation).
+The result, while it is approximate, is more accurate than the result obtained using the first basal metabolism equation (the Harris-Benedict equation).

 This calculator will tell you how many calories you should eat each day to maintain your weight or how many calories are needed to achieve weight goals you set, letting you know when plans are not healthy.
 If the desired target weight loss is excessive (or over a too short period of time), it will tell you that losing weight quickly or decreasing that amount of calorie intake below the required calories is not healthy.